hayes/unpm/README.md

 #### `config.cidr`

   An array of CIDR IP ranges.
-If this option is set, unpm will return a 403 to any request from an IP which does not fall into the provided ranges.
+If this option is set, &mu;npm will return a 403 to any request from an IP which does not fall into the provided ranges.

 #### `config.fallback`

   If set, `GET`s for package metadata will be redirected to the fallback registry specified, eg. `http://registry.npmjs.org`.
 Defaults to `false`

+#### `config.alwaysIncludeFallback`
+  If set to `true`, looking up packages against &mu;npm will always include versions published to the fallback as well, rather than just showing versions in the fallback if no version exists in &mu;npm.
+Defaults to `false`.

 ## License